coiby/kernel-tests/kselftests/README.md

 DEBUG_CMD		Run debug commands after running each test case. i.e. at the end of each check_result(). default none

+WORKERS         Number of parallel execution processes of each test. default 1

 ### Usage

 The wrapper allows you to run your tests with four suites.